 - Open their website and find the live map.

-- Tick a few boxes that indicate what you’re looking for in a BTM.
+- Tick a few boxes that indicate what you’re looking for in a Bitcoin ATM.
 You can choose the cryptocurrency you want to transact with, and the operations you want your machine to have.

-- Select the machine that’s closest to your location to view its details.
+- Select the ATM that’s closest to you to view its details.

 - Click on the Get Directions

 Find Bitcoin ATM has a slightly different setup.
-They show the live map, but they don’t have those boxes which you can tick.
-However, you can zoom in on the locations that are tagged in the map.
+They show the live map, but they don’t have tick boxes to narrow your search.
+However, you can zoom in on the locations that are tagged on the map.
 Here’s what you need to do to find a Bitcoin ATM using this specific platform:

 - Open their main website.

-- Find the Locations menu on the navigation bar, where they list the cities with BTMs.
+- Find the Locations menu on the navigation bar, where they list the cities in Australia with BTMs.
 And choose the city you’re currently in.

 - From there, you will find everything you need to know about the machines found within that city, including directions.